-This spring, Untapped New York is celebrating the 60th anniversary of New York City’s 1964-65 World’s Fair!
-Join our Chief Experience Officer Justin Rivers, Queens Theatre, Queensboro Dance Festival, World’s Fair Historian Bill Cotter, and the Queens Economic Development Corporation at a special historic site tour with pop-up dance performances on May 26th at 2pm ET.
-On this tour, dance groups from New York City will perform at significant remnants of the fair inside Flushing Meadows-Corona Park.
-Each performance will represent a different country present at the 1964-65 fair.
-A New Orleans brass band will accompany the group as we march in a flag parade and we’ll hear music from the World’s Fair’s official band!
-This event is free and no tickets are required.
-Below, we’ve created a companion guide for the tour, showing what each stop looked like in 1964 with historical photos shared by Bill Cotter, and what it looks like today!
+This spring, Untapped New York celebrated the 60th anniversary of New York City’s 1964-65 World’s Fair with our Chief Experience Officer Justin Rivers, Queens Theatre, Queensboro Dance Festival, World’s Fair Historian Bill Cotter, and the Queens Economic Development Corporation at a special historic site tour with pop-up dance performances in Flushing Meadows-Corona Park.
+On August 4th, 2024 at 6:00 PM ET, Queensboro Dance Festival will bring even more performances to the park!
+This event in front of the Unisphere will highlight dance groups from all over New York City.
+Each performance will represent a different country or state present at the 1964-65 fair including Hawaii.
+Mexico, Taiwan.
+Argentina, and more.
+This event is free and open to the public!

 1. Court of Nations